Ron Jeremy: Pornographic film career

 Jeremy left the teaching profession (he called it his "ace in the hole") to pursue a legitimate acting career on Broadway.
-He has said that he learned then what it was like to be broke, making no money as an actor who "starved Off-Broadway".
-Jeremy soon found work posing for Playgirl after his then-girlfriend submitted his photo to the magazine.
-Jeremy utilized this opportunity as a springboard into the adult film industry, which he viewed as a reliable means of supporting himself.
+He said that he learned then what it was like to be broke, making no money as an actor who "starved Off-Broadway".
+He soon found work posing for Playgirl after his then-girlfriend submitted his photo to the magazine.
+He utilized this opportunity as a springboard into the adult film industry, which he viewed as a reliable means of supporting himself.

 Jeremy had the nickname "The Hedgehog" bestowed upon him by fellow porn actor William Margold in 1979 after a situation on the set of the porn film Olympic Fever.
 Jeremy flew in from New York to shoot the movie.
 Expecting warm California weather, he wore only a T-shirt and shorts and brought no additional clothing.
 During the long motorcycle ride to the set, located near Lake Arrowhead, in the California mountains, the weather deteriorated to blizzard conditions, which chilled him to the point of near hypothermia.
 Upon arriving at the set, Jeremy was immediately whisked away to thaw out in a hot shower.
 When he finished, his skin had taken on a pinkish hue from the temperature extremes, and all the many hairs on his body were standing on end.
 Margold's comment upon seeing Jeremy at that moment was "You are a hedgehog, my friend.
 A walking, talking hedgehog."
 Contrary to popular belief, the nickname had nothing to do with his weight, as he was quite physically fit at the time.

 Jeremy is listed in the Guinness Book of World Records for "Most Appearances in Adult Films"; his entry on the Internet Adult Film Database lists more than 2,000 films in which he has performed, and an additional 285 films which he directed.
 By way of comparison, John Holmes, the next highest-ranked male star on the AVN Top 50 porn stars, has 384 acting credits listed on the IAFD.

 One joke that made the rounds within the industry at the time was "the kinkier acts some actresses would not perform were bestiality, sadomasochism, and sex with Jeremy" because he had an atypical appearance for a porn star.

 In 2006, Jeremy began a series of debates on pornography opposing Pastor Craig Gross, founder of anti-pornography website XXXchurch.com, visiting various U.S. and Canada college campuses as part of the "Porn Debate Tour".